suchmememanyskill/suchmememanyskill.github.io/SThemes.md

 # Home Menu Theming

 ### Console keys needed!
-You need your console keys dumped for this
+You need your console keys dumped for this.
+Check [lockpick](https://github.com/shchmue/Lockpick) out if you haven't dumped your keys already!

 ### Windows only!
 This guide requires windows apps to work.